-climate presumably influenced the homeownership decision.
+In the third column, we present results from a specification that account for the racial climate in the former location.
+Previous racial climate presumably influenced the homeownership decision.
 Through persistence in homeownership, the former racial climate could impact homeownership in the new location and consequently bias the results.
-The point estimate for the specification increases in absolute magnitude but the difference is driven by the sample and not the inclusion of the added control.
-Turthermore, as in the full sample of households, the timing of the measurement for the previous racial climate's homeownership decision likely will not reflect the racial climate when they made the decision to rent or buy a home in the previous location.
+The point estimate for the specification increases in absolute magnitude but the difference is driven by the sample and not the inclusion of the added control.26 Furthermore, as in the full sample of households, the timing of the measurement for the previous racial climate's homeownership decision likely will not reflect the racial climate when they made the decision to rent or buy a home in the previous location.

 Another potential concern in that the racial climate index could be picking up the influence of other features of an urban area such as racial segregation that differentially impact black households.
 To control for differences in racial composition/segregation within metro areas, we construct a dissimilarities index following Cutler and Glaeser (1997).
-We use 2010 Decennial Census data with racial counts at the census tract level, which proxies for neighborhoods.
-Housing segregation in a metro area is defined as:
+We use 2010 Decennial Census data with racial counts at the census tract level, which proxies for neighborhoods.27 Housing segregation in a metro area is defined as:

-Housing Segregation =

-$$\frac{1}{2} \sum{i=1}^{N} \left| \frac{Black_i}{Black} - \frac{White_i}{White} \right|$$

-(2)

-where $Black_i$ (Whitei) is the number of blacks (whites) in census tract i and Black (White) is the number of blacks (whites) in the metro area.
+(2) $$Housing \ Segregation = \frac{1}{2} \sum{i=1}^{N} \left| \frac{Black_i}{Black} - \frac{White_i}{White} \right|$$ where $Black_i$ (White_i) is the number of blacks (whites) in census tract i and Black (White) is the number of blacks (whites) in the metro area.
 If blacks are evening distributed across the metro area, then the index would be zero.
 If there is complete segregation, then the index would be one.
 As reported in Table 4, the inclusion of this measure interacted with race does not alter the main finding and the interacted measure itself is not statistically significant.
 This finding indicates that racial segregation does not differentially impact blacks' rent versus own decision relative to whites.

 As we are using search interest in very contemporaneous events the racial climate might be different for the earliest years of our sample.
-To test for this possibility, we split the sample between the earlier years (2005-2008) and the years directly preceding the Black Lives Matter movements (2009-2011).
-The last two columns of Table 4 present the results and once again there is a consistent negative relationship between the likelihood of homeownership for blacks and a poor racial climate.
-The results, however, are weakly statistically significant in the earlier sample but strongly statistically significant in the later sample.
+To test for this possibility, we split the sample between the earlier years (2005 to 2008) and the years directly preceding the Black